BuffaloBorn/aws_cert/review_questions/ch13_AWS_Risk_&_Compliance.md

 1.AWS communicates with customers regarding its security and control environment through a variety of different mechanisms.
 Which of the following are valid mechanisms?
 (Choose 3 answers)
-- A. Obtaining industry certifications and independent third-party attestations
+- **A. Obtaining industry certifications and independent third-party attestations**
-- B. Publishing information about security and AWS control practices via the website, whitepapers, and blogs
+- **B. Publishing information about security and AWS control practices via the website, whitepapers, and blogs**
-- C. Directly providing customers with certificates, reports, and other documentation (under NDA in some cases)
+- **C. Directly providing customers with certificates, reports, and other documentation (under NDA in some cases)**
 - D. Allowing customers’ auditors direct access to AWS data centers, infrastructure, and senior staff

+Answer: A, B, C

 2.Which of the following statements is true when it comes to the AWS shared responsibility model?